 \section{Summary}

 The running of the top quark mass is studied at next-to-next-to-leading order (NNLO) in quantum chromodynamics (QCD) for the first time.
 The analysis makes use of NNLO QCD predictions in the \msbar scheme based on the \Matrix framework~\cite{Grazzini:2017mhc} and implemented in Ref.~\cite{Catani:2020tko}, and of a differential measurement of the top quark-antiquark (\ttbar) production cross section from the CMS experiment at the CERN LHC~\cite{CMS:2019jul}.
 The running is extracted as a function of the invariant mass of the \ttbar system by means of a \chisq fit of the theoretical predictions to the measured cross section.
 The analysis benefits from a significantly improved fit procedure, developed for the purpose of this work, which consistently takes into account the numerical uncertainties in the calculation and their correlations with the other parameters of the fit.
-The extracted running is found to be in good agreement with the solution of the QCD renormalisation group equations, within experimental and theoretical uncertainties.
+The extracted running is found to be in good agreement with the solution of the QCD renormalisation group equations (RGEs), within experimental and theoretical uncertainties.
 Although a hypothetical no-running scenario cannot be excluded, the result of this study indicates a clear preference for the RGE running hypothesis.